MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/network-controller-overview.md

 Network Controller provides one application programming interface (API) that allows Network Controller to communicate with and manage network devices, services, and components (Southbound API), and a second API that allows management applications to tell the Network Controller what network settings and services they need (Northbound API).

 With the Southbound API, Network Controller can manage network devices and network services, and gather all of the information you need about the network.
-Network Controller continually monitors the state of network devices and services, and ensures that any configuration drift from that state is remediated.
+Network Controller continually monitors the state of network devices and services, and ensures that any configuration drift from the desired state is remediated.

 The Network Controller Northbound API is implemented as a REST interface.
 It provides the ability to manage your datacenter network from management applications.
 For management, users can use the REST API directly, or use Windows PowerShell built on top of the REST API, or management applications with a graphical user interface such as Windows Admin Center or System Center Virtual Machine Manager.

 ## Network Controller features

 Network Controller allows you to manage SDN features such as virtual networks, firewalls, Software Load Balancer, and RAS Gateway.
+The following are some of its many features.

 ### Virtual network management